One of the saddest experiences of growing up in a South African township is the level of violence that sometimes leads to injury or even loss of life.

 The challenges facing townships are multifaceted, as some have suggested, this is probably the case that also needs closer scrutiny.

-That’s why the process of fixing these township challenges has to be owned by all sectors and become a daily priority for all to find what has gone wrong and how we go about fixing what is wrong.
+That’s why the process of fixing these township challenges has to be owned by all sectors and become a daily priority for all to find what has gone wrong and how we fix what is wrong.

-Committed and dedicated people in leadership roles like school Principals, sports forums and other sectors should be entrusted to get things going in reviving activities in schools and township communities.
+Committed and dedicated people in leadership roles, such as school Principals, sports forums, and other sectors, should be entrusted with revitalizing activities in schools and township communities.

 In partnership with the Department of Education, SABC drama series in the late 1990s, Yizo-Yizo did a sterling job in exposing and highlighting what is wrong with township schools and township life in general.